micromax/task/README.md

 # Drones task

-#### simple project to manage Drones missions and track battery levels
+#### simple Spring boot project to manage Drones missions and track battery levels

 ## how to use